-The surveillance programme has a risk-based approach (8), where the core surveillance activity is the routine clinical inspections on sites with farmed Atlantic salmon (Salmo salar) and rainbow trout (Oncorhynchus mykiss) carried out by the fish health personnel (FHP) and laboratory investigation of suspicious samples.
+The surveillance programme has a risk-based approach (8), where the core surveillance activity is the routine clinical inspections on sites with farmed Atlantic salmon (Salmo salar) and rainbow trout (Oncorhynchus mykiss) carried out by the fish health personnel (FHP) and laboratory investigation of diseased fish.
 The FHP are performing health controls based on the risk of infections, stress and increased mortality (9).
+Samples for the surveillance programme were selected among those that were received at the Norwegian Veterinary Institute for diagnostics and surveillance for other diseases as infectious salmon anaemia and pancreas disease.
+In general, five samples from Atlantic salmon and ten samples from rainbow trout at each site were analysed.

-In addition, the NFSA sampled rainbow trout at freshwater sites in Innlandet County and brown trout (Salmo trutta) from sites in the southeast of Norway exclusively for the surveillance programme.
-Furthermore, samples from wild pink salmon (Oncorhynchus gorbuscha) from six rivers in county Finnmark in the north of Norway and a small number of samples from lumpfish (Cyclopterus lumpus), used as cleaner fish for biological delousing farmed salmonids, were included.
+In addition, the Norwegian Food Safety Authority sampled rainbow trout and brown trout (Salmo trutta) at freshwater sites in the southeast of Norway exclusively for the surveillance programme.
+Furthermore, a small number of samples from ballan wrasse (Labrus bergylta), used as cleaner fish for biological delousing farmed salmonids, were included.
 The number of samples that were analysed for IHNV and VHSV, as well as the number of sites from where the samples originated, are outlined for each species in Table 1.
 The geographical location of the sites are shown in Figure 1.